 We usually respond to emails within 7-10 days, but sometimes real life can get in the way!
 We appreciate your patience, but if it's an urgent situation we suggest re-sending the email just to make sure we saw it.

 It usually takes a day or two for people to write up responses.
-Most of our authors are students and others have families of their own, so please be patient!
 If you really want to write more, you can always try starting a new thread of your own, or responding to someone else's!

 Sometimes people have pre-planned threads, or characters that they want to write together.
 They will often indicate this by putting [Tag: Character] at the end of their post title in order to indicate that is the person they want to respond.
 It is typically considered very rude to jump in on a tagged thread without permission or invitation.
 Tagging should only be used for the purposes of furthering character plots, and should be minimized whenever possible in order to allow you to write with a diversity of people!

 In order to allow us to have as many threads going as we would like, we use the idea of 'fuzzy time' - essentially that although you may be writing your character in two places at once, they aren't actually in two places at once because the threads are taking place at two different times 'in character'.

 Godmodding is writing for a character that is not yours.
 This means saying that the character in question did, said, or thought something that the author of that character did not specify in their post.
 Godmodding is against the rules although you are permitted to say that your character thought another person's character had done/said/thought something.